14islands/14islands-com-v2/app/blog/_posts/2016-08-25-our-website-is-open-source.md

 Content Management Systems (CMS) such as [WordPress](https://wordpress.org/){:target="_blank"} need to be monitored and kept up to date.
 This is to prevent attackers from taking down the site if security vulnerabilities come up.

-With static files, security updates are not needed to prevent these kinds of attacks.
+With static files, security updates are not needed to prevent these kind of attacks.

 The site is also served over a secure connection (SSL) using [Cloudflare as a CDN](https://cloudflare.com){:target="_blank"}.
 CloudFlare offers fast global delivery with SSL out of the box.